Skip to content

 1. Externalize Termination Judgment

-Completion judgment shouldn't be made by the agent itself.
-The harness independently executes termination checks, taking runtime signals as input — not the agent's confidence.
-Write in CLAUDE.md:
+The completion judgment shouldn't be made by the agent itself.
+The harness must independently execute termination validation, using runtime signals as input, not the agent's confidence.
+Write this clearly in CLAUDE.md:

 ## Definition of Done

-- Feature complete = end-to-end verification passes, NOT "code is written"
+- Feature complete = end-to-end verification passed, not "code is written"

 - Required verification levels: